pinpoint-apm/pinpoint-apm.github.io/documents/error_analysis.md

 ![](<../.gitbook/assets/error_analysis_01.png>)

-Error Analysis
 Error Analysis is a new feature introduced in Pinpoint v3.0.0.

 The Pinpoint agent collects more detailed exception information and transmits it to the Pinpoint collector via gRPC.
 The Pinpoint collector then stores this data in Apache Pinot through Apache Kafka.
 You can view the stored Error Analysis data in the Pinpoint web interface.

 # 1. Installation and Configuration Guide